2 guilty in $1B fraud as feds auction Burt Reynolds Trans Am | WTOP

 However, purportedly to improve tax benefits, the investors never actually took possession of the generators, authorities said.
 Instead, they would lease the generators back to DC Solar, which would then provide them to other companies for their use.

+“The investors, all national and internationally known companies, have to date greatly benefited by being able to claim financially significant tax and depreciation credits since making their investments,” Segal said.

-The investors were supposed to be paid with the profits, but authorities say the generators never provided much income.
+Authorities said the investors were supposed to be paid with the profits, but the generators never provided much income.
 Instead, prosecutors say early investors were paid with funds from later investors.

 Roach, of Walnut Creek, admitted preparing financial documents to hide the pyramid scheme, and faces up to 10 years in prison when he is sentenced in January.
 He also pleaded guilty to securities violations.